What is the General Data Protection Regulation (GDPR)?

-- Data Protection Officer [Optional]: This person is responsible for making sure that your organization complies with the GDPR requirements.
-If your organization has a data protection officer, please add your data protection officer's details.
+- Data Protection Officer [Optional]: This person is responsible for making sure that your organisation complies with the GDPR requirements.
+If your organisation has a data protection officer, please add your data protection officer's details.

 - EU Representative [Optional]: If you have a representative in the EU, please add your representative's details.

 All accounts, including AdWords manager accounts and serving accounts, have the option to provide this contact information.
-You can add, review, and edit this contact information in the AdWords by following these steps:
+You can add, review and edit this contact information in AdWords by following these steps: